 (4) The market rules may make provision for financial, accounting and governance matters in relation to the performance by the operator of functions under the market rules.

+(5) The market rules are to confer on the operator the function of ensuring that the SWIS is operated in a secure and reliable manner.

+(6) The market rules may authorise the Authority to give directions to, or impose requirements on, the operator as to the performance of the operator’s function conferred in accordance with subregulation (5) and the operator must comply with directions so given or requirements so imposed.

 [Regulation 12 amended: Gazette 13 Nov 2015 p.
 4634 and 4637; 23 Nov 2016 p.
 5266; 27 Jul 2018 p.
-2688.]
+2688; SL 2021/2 r.
+17.]

 12A.
 Functions of electricity corporations